brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 Data coming back from servers in Angular applications most frequently take the form of a stream.
 Streams are useful because they make it easy to transform the data that is coming back, and to make modifications to the way data is requested.
 The Angular Http Client is a built-in way to fetch data from external APIs and provide them to your application as a stream.

 Similarly with the Angular Router, the `HttpClientModule` registers the providers needed to use a single instance of the `HttpClient` service throughout your application.
 The `HttpClient` service is what you inject into your services to fetch data and interact with external APIs and resources.
 The `HttpClient` also uses observables to handle requests and provide responses.

+In this section you'll:

+* Learn how to register Angular's Http Client
+* Fetch data from an external source
+* Use the Angular Router to fetch route information and use that information to request data.

 ### Pulling data using `HttpClient`